 For more information on internal transfer admission, please read the Internal Transfer Student FAQ.

-International undergraduate applicants should see Be A Longhorn's International Undergraduate page for application information.
+International undergraduate applicants should see Texas Admissions' International Undergraduate section for application information.

 The Architecture and Interior Design Major Codes

 Please be sure to use the correct major code on applications.
 Students wishing to pursue an undergraduate architecture or interior design degree program must be formally admitted to the School of Architecture with one of the following major codes: